Manage application tokens

 Replace the following:

-• ORG_ID: The organization ID for the organization where you want to create the token.
-The authorization token must have permission to create tokens in the specified organization.
+• ORGANIZATION_ID: The organization ID for the organization where you want to create the token.
+The specified organization must belong to the enterprise.

 To get role IDs, use GET /v2/organizations/roles.
 The roles returned by this request depend on the scope of the provided application token.
-Enterprise application tokens are limited to enterprise roles.
+If you call this endpoint with an enterprise application token, it returns only enterprise-level roles.
 To get an organization’s roles, you must use an organization application token.

 {